buddhike/gddb/README.md

 </tbody>
 </table>

-**Summary:** Where the SDK forces you to repeat table name, key names, AV maps, and expression fields, gddb encodes key metadata once on `NewTable` and keeps call sites short for put-if-absent, unconditional full-item puts (`PutItemOverwrite`), get-by-key, struct-shaped updates, deletes, and query result decoding.
+**Summary:** Where the SDK forces you to repeat table name, key names, AV maps, and expression fields, gddb encodes key metadata once on `NewTable` and keeps call sites short for put-if-absent, unconditional full-item puts (`PutItemOverwrite`), get-by-key, struct-shaped updates (key read from the value struct), deletes, and query result decoding.

 ## Operations

 All functions take a `context.Context` and a `*Table[T]`.
-Key arguments are generic (`K`, `PK`, `SK`) and are marshaled with the AWS attributevalue package, so you can pass simple scalars or types that marshal to the correct DynamoDB attribute shape.
+For helpers that take a key by itself (`GetItemByKey`, `DeleteItemByKey`, etc.), key arguments are generic (`K`, `PK`, `SK`) and are marshaled with the AWS `attributevalue` package.
+For `UpdateItem` / `FencedUpdateItem`, the partition key (and sort key, if the table has one) must be set on the `value` struct so the library can build the DynamoDB key and the update expression.

 | Function | Description |
 |----------|-------------|